Characterization of Hemodynamic Signal by Learning Multi-View Relationships: Canonical Least Squares Clustering

+where $R^{(i)}$ is a length $n$ diagonal matrix whose $\ell$-th diagonal element is the binary indicator of whether observation $\ell$ is assigned to cluster $i$.

-\end{itemize} The optimization problem solved by CLS clustering is given by~(\ref{eqn:cls2}).
-Also, it has a convergence guarantee when $m=1$, i.e., when only the first pair of components is used.
-It is not unreasonable to use $m=1$ because the first components are often the most meaningful.
-For $m=1$, the optimization problem is given by~(\ref{eqn:cls1}).
+Convergence is guaranteed when $m=1$, i.e., when only the first pair of components is used.
 The CLS step optimizes over the $u_i$'s and $v_i$'s, while the labeling step optimizes over the $R^{(i)}$'s.
 Thus the objective is non-increasing at every step, so convergence is guaranteed.
-Even if $m>1$, the greedy approximation of the CLS solution is usually non-increasing, which encourages convergence.

-Compared to CCA clustering, CLS clustering finds inherently different relationships by combining CCA and linear regression into a single step.
-Further analysis of the differences is given in the Discussion section.
+If $m>1$, an exact solution to CLS would also guarantee monotonicity, but since a greedy approximation is used, monotonicity is not guaranteed.
+Nevertheless, we have found the objective function to almost always behave monotonic empirically.

+A similar clustering algorithm was proposed by~\cite{Fern2005} called CCA clustering, which considers observations to be generated by a mixture of CCA generative models~\cite{Bach2006}.
+The algorithm also iterates between an assignment step and CCA step.
+However, while CCA maximizes correlation between variables in the latent space, CLS minimizes the squared error.
+These objectives are similar, but CLS can find components with weaker correlation and smaller residuals, which is not necessarily an advantage or disadvantage.
+Moreover, CLS clustering solves one important issue with CCA clustering.
+Intuitively, in CCA clustering the overall clustering objective differs from the CCA objective.
+Recall that the CCA optimization had constraints dependent on data,

+As a result, when cluster assignments change, the constraints for each cluster's CCA problem change as well.
+To be consistent, the search space for cluster assignments would also have to satisfy those constraints, but this requirement is infeasible.
+Consequently, there is no reason for the CCA clustering algorithm to improve its solution at each iteration.
+By removing the dependence on data in constraints, CLS clustering avoids this problem and therefore permits a more well-behaved optimization routine.
+Indeed, we conducted simple simulations on synthetic Gaussian data and found that CCA clustering often finds poor solutions whereas CLS clustering finds reasonable solutions far more often.